The Problem: Server Connected, No Tools Visible

 - No error messages in the logs

-- But the tools list is empty or the AI doesn't know about any tools
+- But the tools list is empty or the AI does not know about any tools

 - The server worked before but tools disappeared after an update

-This guide covers every known cause and how to debug it using the MCP Inspector and client-specific tools.
+This guide covers every known cause, shows you how to debug systematically using the MCP Inspector and client-specific tools, and provides code fixes for both TypeScript and Python servers.

 Cause 1: Capabilities Not Declared